brianfakhoury/blazing-fast-rss-watcher/README.md

 # Blazing Fast RSS Watcher

+This codebase is not yet ready for production usage.

 ## How to run it

 1. `$ git clone` this repository on the main branch